Skip to content

 To receive full credit for this checkpoint, we expect:

-- A Gradescope submission of two screenshots showing a local running build of NodeBB and the coverage report within a browser
+• A Gradescope submission of two screenshots showing a local running build of opencode running in a development container and the coverage report within a browser